maghoff/bart/README.md

 Unqualified names, that is, names without leading dots, will always be resolved in the topmost scope.

-The same scoping rules applies to iteration scopes.
+The same scoping rules apply to iteration scopes.

 [Display]: https://doc.rust-lang.org/std/fmt/trait.Display.html